chijioke-ibekwe/spring-security-jwt/README.md

    ```
    git clone https://github.com/<your-git-username>/spring-security-jwt.git
    ```
 3. A docker compose file is attached to this project to help you easily set up a development database.
-To do this, run the following command in your terminal or command prompt
+To do this, run the following command in your terminal from the root directory of the project
    ```
    docker compose up -d
    ```